rgkeeney/ShutTheBox/README.md

 the game starts with two dice being rolled, you can flip down as many tiles as will add up to EXACTLY the same as the dice so if the dice are 3 and 4, you can flip down a)7 b)2 and 5 c)3 and 4 d)1 and 6 after the 7, 8 and 9 tiles are flipped down, one die is rolled.

+if there are any gameplay questions, I'm happy to see if I can explain more thoroughly, requests to explain my spaghetti code will be met with less enthusiasm.